Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 And so on.

-There is good evidence that both millennials and Gen Zs are more likely to take particular kinds of action than previous generations at the same time of life.
+There is good evidence that Gen Z is more likely to take particular kinds of action than previous generations at the same time of life.
 It is also more than possible that this will be a habit that sticks as they go through life, not least because the means of doing so in this day and age makes it far easier.
 This has also led to accusations that electronic activism is actually ‘slacktivism’ or ‘clicktivism’ (although note that this can still be highly effective).

 Deloitte’s 2022 survey not only shows the different forms of participation but also that Gen Z are more likely to do so than millennials, a similar trend to that in the 2019 UK general election.
 The only category, out of eleven, where Gen Z are behind is the one which requires a financial commitment.